BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 - Examining your testicles to ensure they can easily locate the vas deferens

-After all of the above steps are complete your vasectomy procedure will take place.
+After all of the above steps are completed your vasectomy procedure will take place.

-Once the procedure is completed a BPAS nurse will walk you into a recovery room where you can relax with a tea or coffee until you are ready to leave the clinic.
+Once the procedure is completed a healthcare professional will walk you into a recovery room where you can relax with a tea or coffee until you are ready to leave the clinic.

 Leaving the centre

-A healthcare professional will ensure you are fit to leave by going through some simple questions and examining the operative site.
+Before you leave the centre a healthcare professional will ensure you are fit to leave by going through some simple questions and examining the operative site.
 If everything is OK you will be discharged.
 You will be given a testing kit for semen analysis.
+Please see below for instructions on how this should be used.

-Rest for the remainder of the day of your operation.
+We suggest you rest for the remainder of the day after your operation.

-As the anaesthetic wears off, most men do feel some discomfort, which may last for a few days.
-This can usually be controlled by non-prescription painkillers like paracetamol.
+As the anaesthetic wears off, most men do feel some discomfort, which may last for a few days and up to two weeks.
+This can usually be controlled by non-prescription anti-inflammatory painkillers such as ibuprofen.
+If you cannot take ibuprofen, you can take paracetamol.
 Some slight swelling may occur the day after the vasectomy.
 This is normal.
-Any discomfort should disappear after a couple of weeks.
+Any discomfort and swelling should disappear after a couple of weeks.

 Keep the dressing in place until the following evening when you should have a bath or shower.
 You will not need the dressing after this and a daily bath or shower will keep the area clean and help the stitches dissolve.